shazow/shazow.net/content/posts/post-growth/index.md

 ---

 For a long time, we have been in an _Age of Growth_ as a society.
-Growth has been our own metric for success that we have optimized obsessively, sometimes to toxic extremes.
+Growth has been our main metric for success that we optimized obsessively, sometimes to toxic extremes.

 Can we imagine what it would take for us to transcend into a post-growth society?